 place one grow cup into each of the 30 grow spots on your airgarden, and place your seedlings into their new homes, one by one.

-once your seedlings are in the airgarden, fill the reservoir at the base with water, leaving 5cm of space at the top. add 220mL of part 1 and 220mL of part 2 of your nutrients and test the pH to ensure it’s between 5.5 - 6.5.
+once your seedlings are in the airgarden, fill the reservoir at the base with water, leaving 5cm of space at the top. add 200mL of part 1 and 200mL of part 2 of your nutrients and test the pH to ensure it’s between 5.5 - 6.5.

 plug your pump into the timer. make sure the timer is set to 15 minute increments. the timer will run the pump on an incremental, automated cycle and deliver your 30 plants all they need to grow big, healthy and tasty.

-once your plants are growing in the airgarden, maintenance checks are quick and easy. in normal temperatures, it is a good habit to check the water level every 2-3 days. if your water needs a top up, refill with fresh water and only add nutrients every second time you do this. check the pH levels (5.5 - 6.5) and you are done.
+once your plants are growing in the airgarden, maintenance checks are quick and easy. in normal temperatures, it is a good habit to check the water level every 2-3 days. if your water needs a top up, refill with fresh water and only add nutrients once every 7 days. check the pH levels (5.5 - 6.5) and you are done.

 be sure to keep an eye on any leaves that are wilting or discoloured. trim any sick leaves and inspect for signs of pest damage. all of the above takes no longer than 5-10 minutes and beats kneeling and bending down in soil!